• J.D., University of Arizona, 2001

 view advocacy as more than merely appearing in court.
 An attorney also needs to play the oft-neglected role of counselor.
 In representing clients, I strive to maintain an open dialogue about

-it litigation or conceiving of and structuring an innovative settlement.
+it litigation or an innovative settlement.

 Appellate courts are clogged with cases, and judges have no time to parse through dense, complicated briefs.
 Therefore, an appellate advocate must (1) get to the point, and (2) demonstrate why you win.
 I am particularly adept at framing the crucial issues on appeal and writing succinct briefs with logical arguments.
 An appeal is your last chance to make your case.
 If you have lost a trial, or even if you won and your opponent has now appealed, I know how to make your final and best arguments.
 I have over ten years of appellate practice, beginning immediately after law school as a judicial clerk for the Honorable Susan Ehrlich on the Arizona Court of Appeals.
-Since then I have appeared in various state and federal appellate courts, including the US Supreme Court.
+Since then, I have argued in various state and federal appellate courts, including the US Supreme Court.
 Highlights include:

 Drafted amicus brief and attended oral argument at US Supreme Court in Arizona v.
 U.S. on behalf of thousands of employers opposed to SB 1070, Arizona’s controversial immigration law